Biden scored a major legislative victory, but now comes the hard part - Local News 8

 The President’s Covid-19 response team said in a briefing Friday that they believe they will have enough vaccine supply in place for all American adults by the end of May after securing commitments for 200 million doses from Moderna, an additional 200 million doses from Pfizer and another 100 million doses from Johnson & Johnson.

-But White House Covid-19 response coordinator Jeff Zients acknowledged Friday that the administration still has a great deal of work to do in expanding the number of vaccination sites and vaccinators to ensure there’s the infrastructure to vaccinate all Americans who want to get their shots by the end of May.
-The administration has repeatedly touted that it has doubled the amount of vaccine going out to the states during Biden’s first seven weeks in office — and are now averaging about 2.2 million shots per day, but major challenges remain.
+But Dr. Anthony Fauci, the nation’s top infectious disease specialist said Sunday that the administration still has a great deal of work to do in expanding the number of vaccination sites and vaccinators to ensure there’s the infrastructure to vaccinate all Americans who want to get their shots by the end of May.
+The administration has repeatedly touted that it has doubled the amount of vaccine going out to the states during Biden’s first seven weeks in office — and are now averaging about 2.2 million shots per day — but major challenges remain.

+Fauci noted that Americans are still at risk, pointing to the fact that cases have gone down but plateaued as they did in Europe, where many young people abandoned mask wearing, triggering a new surge.

+“If things go as we planned, just as the President said, by the time we get into the early summer, the Fourth of July weekend, we really will have a considerable degree of normality.
+But we don’t want to let that escape from our grasp by being too precipitous in pulling back,” Fauci told CNN’s Jake Tapper on “State of the Union.”

-For starters, availability of the vaccine doesn’t mean Americans will get it.
+Still, even the availability of the vaccine in the US doesn’t mean Americans will get it.

 The number of Americans who are still hesitant to get the vaccine remains high, even as confidence in the vaccines has improved.
 And though the White House is focused on improving vaccine equity, data shows that White Americans are still getting vaccinated at much higher rates than Latinx and Black Americans, even though those communities have shouldered a much higher share of the cases.
 A Kaiser Family Foundation analysis earlier this month of available US Centers for Disease Control and Prevention data showed that among people who had received a first vaccine dose — in instances where data about race and ethnicity was known — two-thirds were White, 9% were Hispanic, 7% were Black and 5% were Asian.

-Note: This story has been updated with additional comments Sunday.